carmelosammarco/GPSconverter/README.md

 [![Anaconda-Server Badge](https://anaconda.org/csammarco/gpsx/badges/installer/env.svg)](https://anaconda.org/CSammarco/gpsx)

-The command to run the process in your machine is:
+The command to run the process in your machine and using the file previously downloaded is:

 ```
 conda env create -f GPSX.yml